camsys/gtfs-realtime/README.md

 ## Limitations

 * Partitions are not configurable.
 All realtime tables are partitioned by feed, and a week of data.
-* Only partitions for the weeks of 2019 are currently supported.
-IMPORTANT TO DO

 ## Development